edreed/azuredisk-csi-driver/docs/design-v2.md

 ### Node Plug-in

-In addition to the CSI Node API Server, this plug-in also provides feedback for pod placement used by the scheduler extended described below.
+In addition to the CSI Node API Server, this plug-in also provides feedback for pod placement used by the scheduler extender described below.

 The node plug-in is deployed on each node in the cluster as a [DaemonSet](https://kubernetes. io/docs/concepts/workloads/controllers/daemonset/).